 Training is a significant priority to the CLM leadership team.
 There is a void in the Life Celebration world of proper training done with excellence and accountability.
 We are committed to seeing that change.
-Our training takes on many forms, the most obvious is our in person training.
 Training is mandatory for everyone who is licensed by CLM.
 No training, no licensing.

 "Wayne and Rosanne are a ‘class act’!

 Their training sessions are so polished and effective that they